bhavaniravi/portfolio/data/blogs/2018-09-30_6-Traits-to-Become-a-Better-Developer-a238eebbd73c.md

 ---
-slug: "developers-deficiency"
+slug: developers-deficiency
 published_date: 2018-09-30T09:03:00.205Z
 created_date: 2018-09-30T09:03:00.205Z
-title: "6 Traits to Become a Better Developer"
+title: 6 Traits to Become a Better Developer
-template: "post"
+template: post
 draft: false
+description: >-
-description: "Software developers are one of a kind.
+  Software developers are one of a kind.
 They are the most celebrated crowd in every organization.
 Other teams look at them as if they have landed from an alien land.
-Questions like “How can you stare…"
+Questions like “How can you stare…
-subtitle: "
-Developers’ deficiency
+subtitle: ' Developers’ deficiency '
-"
-tags: [Programming,Developer,Software,Software Development,Work Life Balance]
+tags:
+  - programming
+  - developer
+  - software
+  - software development
+  - work life balance
 featuredImgPath: /media/developers-deficiency-featured.png
 ---
 # 6 Traits to Become a Better Developer